ckuenzle/din5008-letter/README.md

 Basic template for German letters according to the DIN 5008 standard

 It is building on scrlttr2, so everything should be pretty much self explaining.
+Also, it is adapted to my taste, but feel free to customize it your way.